dag10/timelapse/README.md

 Construction Timelapse Generator is a Python script that creates timelapse videos from a series of webcam photos taken at specified intervals.
 The script handles copying photos from a source directory, processing them, and creating a high-quality timelapse video using the powerful ffmpeg library.
+It also supports uploading the generated timelapse video to YouTube.

 ## Features